So Lois posted something involving moss, so I had to post this and get it out of my web browser.

-Along with the infamous at the time pranque, 6 years before a different scandal happened at the Indiana College.
-This time it was the students who were on the right side of the line, in my opinion.
+6 years before the infamous pranque, a different scandal happened at “the Indiana College”.
+This time the students were clearly on the right side in my opinion.

 Anyway, six students and the janitor determined to spy on this dude in his office.
 Whether they did so for “the fun of it”, because they wanted to validate a rumor, or for another purpose I cannot tell.
-They used a hatchet, hand saw and manual drill to poke a hole through the floor and into the cieling of his office (!!) and applied themselves to watching.
+They used a hatchet, hand saw and manual drill to poke a hole into the ceiling of his office (!!) and applied themselves to watching.

 Before getting to the sad results, take a look at them:

 The janitor in the middle is something else to me.
 The term “janitor” has long had an insulting, depreciatory connotation.
 One of the interviewed janitors in “Color it Clean” mentions the contemptuous public belief of someone who (3:15) “hasn’t got enough brains to come up out of the cellar”.
 A bit further back in time, a series of boys’ books set at a private boarding school has his characters mercilessly make their sport of “Peleg Snuggers” for his presumed illiteracy.
 I have to wonder if this janitor’s nickname, Uncle Tommy, has shades of that.

 Here he is the central figure, both in the color of his suit (with tie!) and position in the arrangement.
 The railroad lantern he holds is a reminder of his work duty during only/mostly dark times and places at cleaning and maintenance.
 His wearing a suit is something totally out of character for the stereotypical “bib overalls and sloppy pants” (3:20) wearer and he comes across as the most dignified of the seven.

 Because this was the era when colleges only taught classical matters and technical education was for (sneer) “tradesmen”, Latin – and Greek, as we shall see – was rife.
 Someone wrote on the back of this photograph: